mbari-org/pbp/metadata/README.md

 Part of preparations to capture metadata into the product.

-- `attributes.json` -
-  Defines attributes to associate to variables in the netCDF file.

-- `globalAttrsChumash.json` - PRELIMINARY.
-   Defines global attributes for the Chumash Heritage NMS products.
+- `chumash/` –  Contains metadata attributes for the Chumash Heritage NMS products.
+    - `globalAttributes.json`
+    - `variableAttributes.json`

+TODO

+- `mars/` – Contains metadata attributes for MARS.
+    - `globalAttributes.json`
+    - `variableAttributes.json`